Our annual staff picks for our favorite campsites visited this year

 Best for the Night:

-Gregory Creek (backcountry site), Shasta Lake CA: “Hours away from anything resembling a major city, the utter lack of light pollution and sparse tree cover lakeside gave us a 360 degree view of an impossibly bright starscape.”
+Cottonwood Campground, Theodore Roosevelt National Park, ND: “Hours away from anything resembling a major city, the utter lack of light pollution and sparse tree cover provide a 360-degree view of an impossibly bright starscape.”

 Happy holidays everyone!
 Stay safe and healthy so we can see you at one of these campsites sometime soon!

-Check out these other articles by Pathloom which you may find helpful:
+Check out these other articles by Pathloom which you may find interesting:

 Sign up on our website for exclusive early access to the Pathloom BETA app, and let us help you plan your next outdoor trip!
 As an early user, you will receive exclusive access to our BETA app, outdoor guides and information, created solely for you by Pathloom!